marthaya-putra/qi-project-test/README.md

 ## How to get a client id
 <p>
-I put the default client id I registered with qiproject, but can be configured in the "Settings" page.
+I put the default client id I registered with qiproject, but can be configured in the "Settings" page of this project.
 To get a client id, you will have to register as an Instagram developer (if you don't have one) and then go to <a href="https://www.instagram.com/developer/clients/manage/">Manage Client</a> menu to register your application.
 After the application's registration, you will be given client id.
 You can see this tutorial for more detail : https://fbombmedia.com/register-an-app-with-instagram/
   </p>

 ## How to invite users to the Sandbox